Los Beverly de Peralvillo (film)

-Los Beverly de Peralvillo is a 1971 Mexican comedy film directed by Fernando Cortés.
-The film is based on the television series of the same name.
+Los Beverly de Peralvillo is a 1971 Mexican comedy film directed by Fernando Cortés and starring Guillermo Rivas, Leonorilda Ochoa, Arturo Castro «Bigotón» and Amparo Arozamena.
+This film is based on the television series of the same name.

 Synopsis

 El Borras marries La Pecas, unaware of her mother's (Doña Chole) scheme against Borras.
 That of Borras to provide for all her family members who are a lazy bunch composed of her father and brothers.